Craiel/UnityEssentials/README.md

 ### Configuration

+Most things in the Library do not require any configuration, you can start using them right away.
+All custom inspectors and extensions will start to take effect immediatly after being added to the Project.

-Before use the Library will have to be configured.
+If you plan to use the EngineCore + SceneTransition you will have to configure.
 To Configure the Library add a class implementing `IAudioConfig` in the project:

 ```